BLCM/BLCMods/Borderlands 2 mods/empireScum/readme.md

 Special thanks to zububu for the *sweet* idea.

 #2: Singularity Unf0reseen
->Adds a singularity effect to Unf0reseen that scales with the number of expended skill points
+>Adds a singularity effect to Unf0reseen that scales with the number of invested skill points

 Special thanks to Mike for letting me *borrow* and modify his Slag Unf0reseen code and to the_Nocturni for helping me with scaling the singularity radius.